Learning spaces

 In August 2006, KIST relocated to its current campus at Shirakawa in Koto-ku.
 The site, formerly owned by the Koto-ku government, was purchased by our school founders as part of their dream to expand the school facilities and services.
 Prior to KIST, the site was occupied by the former Shirakawa Elementary School which operated from 1950 until its closure and amalgamation with Meiji Elementary School in 2002.

-Before taking over the site, the buildings were inspected for earthquake resistance and the presence of asbestos.
+Before taking over the site, the exisiting buildings (Main Building, Gymnasium) were inspected for earthquake resistance and the presence of asbestos.
 To meet strict regulations governing school buildings, various renovations were completed before we moved in.
 In addition, all bathrooms were upgraded with western-style toilets and all classrooms were fitted with air conditioning.
 Interior walls were also given a fresh coat of paint thanks to the cooperation of KIST students and their families as well as staff.
-A temporary 2-storey building was also constructed for use by secondary classes.

 Current learning spaces include: